rjspencer/docs/theming.md

 ## PhotoAlbumList
 A listing of photo albums for the account

+### Options

+limit
+: the amount of photo albums to list per page

+    defaults to `5`

+direction
+:	the direction in which to order the photo albums

+    accepted values are `asc` or `desc`

+    defaults to `desc`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

+    defaults to none (i.e. the current account)

 ## PhotoAlbumView
 A view for a single photo album. *Meant to be used with {Page:PhotoAlbumView}*